mdgriffith/atom-inline-messenger/README.md

 * `Message Positioning` - For messages that span multiple lines, show them either below the highlighted code or to the right.
 Defaults to below.
 * `Show Keyboard Shortcut For Suggestions` - Show keyboard shortcut reminder at the bottom of a suggestion.
 Defaults to true.
-* `acceptSuggestionAnimation` - Show a small highlight flash when suggested code is accepted.
+* `Accept Suggestion Animation` - Show a small highlight flash when suggested code is accepted.
 Defaults to true.